MikeSchulze/gdUnit4NetExamples/Examples/Advanced/Setup/MultiProjectSetup/README.md

 ### Why Not Link project.godot?

 The `project.godot` file contains project-specific settings like:

-- `project/assembly_name="ExampleProject"` - conflicts with test assembly
+- `project/assembly_name="ExampleProject"` - conflicts with test assembly"
 - Project-specific configurations that shouldn't affect tests
 - Test project can have its own test-specific project settings